nipunn1313/mypy-protobuf/README.md

 Note that generated code for grpc will work only together with code for python and locations should be the same.
 If you need stubs for grpc internal code we suggest using this package https://github.com/shabbyrobe/grpc-stubs

-## Go Implementation
-There is a go implementation of the plugin in `go/src/protoc-gen-mypy`.
-The import sort order can be customized to split between stdlib and project protos by changing the `project` const at the top of the file (we use dropbox since our proto files are namespaced under dropbox/)

-To build the plugin: `go get github.com/dropbox/mypy-protobuf/go/src/protoc-gen-mypy`.

-The plugin can be used by adding the built target to the command line when running `protoc` (in addition to the normal plugin for output languages).

 ## Support
 Dropbox internally uses both implementations.
 We internally directly use the python implementation.